-The founding father of FGCU softball, David Deiros enters his 12th season as head coach.
-Hired in 2001 to build the program from the dirt up, Deiros has since guided the Eagles to ten seasons with a winning record and eight campaigns with 35 or more wins en route to a career win percentage of .712 (456-185-2).
+The founding father of FGCU softball, David Deiros enters his 13th season as head coach.
+Hired in 2001 to build the program from the dirt up, Deiros has since guided the Eagles to 11 seasons with a winning record, eight campaigns with 35+ wins and a win percentage of .699 (489-211-3).

 In 2012, FGCU's first season of post-season eligibility, the Eagles won their second Atlantic Sun Conference regular season title.
 Appearing in their first conference tournament, FGCU swept all three opponents to win the title and earn the conference's NCAA Championship automatic bid.
 The Eagles traveled to Gainesville for their first NCAA Regional Tournament proceeded to defeat the Gators in their opening game.
 The upset win marked the first NCAA Tournament victory by FGCU in any sport in their Division I era.